JustWaveThings/TicTacToe/README.md

 My thoughts

 - Keep same lines as object in array (3 row, 3 column, 2 diagonal)
-- After turn 2.5 and every move after,  invoke function to remove any polluted line element (a line with both markers on it) from the gameMoves array, then check the gameboard array against the possible win array for 3 markers of either player (if found, break loop and declare winner)
+- After turn 5 and every move after, invoke function to check the gameboard array for 3 markers of either player (if found, break loop and declare winner) If game gets to 0 moves available in gameMoves (count of ), draw is declared.
-- Put function loop --- while possible wins array length is not 0, game continues.
-If game gets to 0 possible winning lines in gameMoves, tie is declared.

 ---